BroadbandForum/usp/docs/specification/index.md

 Key-based addressing allows an Object Instance to be addressed by using a Unique Key (as defined in the Device:2 Data Model [@TR-181]) in the Path Name.

+*Note: Controller and Agent interoperability is greatly affected by an Agent's implementation of Unique Keys.
+While this specification does not aim to overlap its requirements to those of TR-181 [@TR-181], it is* ***imperative*** *that an Agent implements Unique Keys for every Multi-Instance object in its Supported Data Model.*

 Unique Keys used for addressing are expressed in the Path Name by using square brackets surrounding a string that contains the name and value of the Unique Key Parameter using the equality operator (==).

 For example, the `Device.IP.Interface` table has two separate unique keys: `Name` and `Alias`.
 It could be addressed with the following Path Names: